 Think it’s just dogs that growl?
-Then you’ve never seen an angry cat.
+Then you’ve never seen an angry cat or fighting cats.
 Angry cats can make a wide variety of noises that signal their displeasure, including a throaty growl, Rueb says.
-If your bestie is vocalizing his feelings, start by giving him his space and then slowly do things that will create a positive relationship, like feeding, playing with toys, grooming, or speaking softly, Rueb says.
+If your bestie is vocalizing his feelings, start by giving him his space and then slowly do things that will create a positive relationship, like feeding, playing with toys, grooming, or speaking softly, Rueb continues.
 Learning the truth about these little things that make your pet tick will also help replace growls with purrs.

 She gives you “the look”

 What look?
 If you’re a cat owner, you don’t even have to ask—cats are masters of showing their feelings through their eyes.
 “Cats especially become perturbed when their routine is messed up, like if you’re late feeding them or during daylight savings time,” says Kac Young, PhD, author of The One Minute Cat Manager.
-The solution is obvious: Schedule your life around your feline overlord, or find yourself dealing with a very angry cat.
-We’re kidding—mostly: Cats will do better on a regular, predictable schedule, so do your best to stick to one, she says.
+The solution is obvious: Cats will do better on a regular, predictable schedule, so do your best to stick to one, she says.

 She avoids her favorite mouse toy

 Toys can actually be a major source of irritation for a cat, Young says.
 “They get bored with the same toys, so it’s important to mix them up or refresh them with catnip,” she explains.
 “Cats need lots of stimuli because they are natural hunters and love the game of chase and capture.”
 That has to do with their hunting instincts, which is also the reason why cats sleep so much.

 He hides under the couch and refuses to come out